Kamiloso/Kamiloso/README.md

 # Projects I have Already Finished

+Every project listed here is open-source and available on my GitHub profile.

 ## Maze Game
 A university project written in C++ for Windows.
 It’s a console game where you fight enemies in a maze and try to achieve the highest score possible.
 | ![Maze Game](mazegame.png) |